Key Takeaways

 1. Wait, why are there loans in our financial aid package?

-The college may also offer its own loans or loans from the state.
-These often come with generous rates and terms.
-But limited pools of funds can make them scarce.
+The institution may also offer its own loans or loans from the state.
+These often come with generous rates and terms, but limited pools of funds can make them scarce.

 Don’t just look at the total amount of the financial aid package when comparing award letters.